antimof/UxPlay/README.txt

 airplay support.*)

-Use the utility `avahi-browse -a -t` on the server to verify that the UxPlay AirTunes and AirPlay services are corrctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay).
+Use the utility `avahi-browse -a -t` on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay).